vianhazman/mahadata-client/README.md

 ## Deployment to remote Nginx server

 `deploy.sh` script is provided to do `rsync` between local build and Nginx.
 To run - two configurations must be supplied in `.env` file.
+Sample:

 ```
+REMOTE_CONNECTION=user@mahadata-production
+REMOTE_PASSWORD=userpassword
 ```

 ## Available Scripts